3.2.2 Slurm Cluster User Manual

 • Resource limits for each QOS is shown in the following table.

-QOS Max Running Time for each job Priority Maximum number of submitted jobs
+QOS Max Running Time for each job Priority Maximum number of submitted jobs per user / account Maximum Resource limit

-regular 60 days low 4000 jobs per user, 8000 jobs per group
+regular 60 days Low 4000 jobs per user, 8000 jobs per group -

-advanced 60 days high -, -
+advanced 60 days High -, - -

-hepsdebug 30 minutes medium 100 jobs per user, -
+hepsdebug 30 minutes Medium 100 jobs per user, - -

-blregular 30 days low 200 jobs per user, 1000 jobs per group
+blregular 30 days Low 200 jobs per user, 1000 jobs per group -

-Step 0 AFS account application and cluster grant
+Step 0 Cluster ID application and grant

 • For new users